CCALI/a2jdat/README.md

-# A2JDAT
+# A2J Document Assembly Tool (A2J DAT)

-This repo hosts the distributable production version of the A2J Document Assembly Tool (DAT).
-The document assembly tool is an optional piece of software used for producing pdf documents at the end of interviews.
-It requires the A2Jviewer, wkhtmltopdf and nodejs 12+ to run properly.
+This repo hosts the A2J Document Assembly Tool (A2J DAT), which is used as part of template creation and test assembly in A2J Author, and optionally used for producing pdf documents at the end of interviews taken via the A2J Viewer application.
+It requires wkhtmltopdf and nodejs 12+ to run properly.
 The recommended additional tools for windows are nvm and iisnode.
 The recommended additional tools for \*nix servers are nvm and pm2.

-Within this repo and releases you'll find sample configuration files
+Within this repo you'll find sample configuration files in the `wiki/` directory.

 ## Hosting
 The DAT requires nodejs 12+.
 Any system supporting nodejs 12+ is supported.
 It has been tested on ubuntu 18, centos, and Windows Server 2016 on Azure with apache and IIS